 Simple English definitions for legal terms

-Read a random definition: franklin
+Read a random definition: public relations

 A standard is a model or criterion that is accepted as correct by custom, consent, or authority.
 It is used to measure acceptability, quality, or accuracy.
 There are two types of standards: objective and subjective.
 An objective standard is based on conduct and perceptions external to a particular person, while a subjective standard is peculiar to a particular person and based on their individual views and experiences.